Six Main Methods Of Cooking

 The best-tasting deep-fried foods are specifically confined in the container in which they were fried by the heat of the frying oil.
 These are then cooked using their own steam, which is generated by the frying oil’s heating element.

 5. Baking And Roasting

-BAKING is the cooking of a food with dry heat around what you're cooking.
-Oven baking is a form of the delivering heat evenly on all sides of a food base so that all parts of that food are cooking simultaneously.
+BAKING is the cooking of food with dry heat around what you’re cooking.
+Oven baking is a form of delivering heat evenly on all sides of a food base so that all parts of that food are cooking simultaneously.
 This is in contrast to roasting, in which a lower temperature is used and the term baking includes different kinds of food aside from meat.